AlinaZakharovadev/Weather_App/README.md

 ## API Usage

 - This app uses the [OpenWeather](https://openweathermap.org/) API to fetch weather data.
+Use YOUR_API_KEY